DataSpott/norse/README.md

 **Based on the original program by [t3ddezz](https://github.com/t3ddezz/norse), [replication](https://github.com/replikation) and DataSpott.
 Copied for maintenance**

 ##  **N**an**O**po**R**e **SE**quencing
-GUI for nanopore data transfer to a server and sample informations.
-All informations are collected in a `run_info.txt` file that is stored with the uploaded data.
+GUI for the upload of nanopore data and sample information to a server.
+All information is collected in a `run_info.txt` file stored with the uploaded data.

 ![screen](data/interface.png)